amanzi/amanzi/docs/input_spec/ATSNativeSpec_dev.rst

 InitialConditions
 =================

-Initial condition specs are used in two places -- in the PK_ spec which describes the initial condition of primary variables, and in the initial conditions sublist of state, in which the value of atomic constants are provided.
-In Amanzi, this list is also used for initial conditions of primary variables are specified here, not within the PK list (hence the name of this sublist).
-In ATS, this sublist is pretty much only used for constant scalars and constant vectors.

-This list needs to be renamed -- it has nothing to do with inital conditions anymore.
+Initial condition specs are used in two places:

+* within the PK_ spec which describes the initial condition of primary variables (true initial conditions), and

+* in the `"initial conditions`" sublist of state, in which the value of atomic constants are provided (not really initial conditions and should be renamed).
+These atomic values are not controlled by evaluators, and are not included in the DaG.
+Likely these should be removed entirely.

 Initialization of constant scalars
 ------------------------------------